microsoft/dstoolkit-text2sql-and-imageprocessing/deploy_ai_search/README.md

 ## Steps for Text2SQL Index Deployment

+### Entity Schema Index

 1. Update `.env` file with the associated values.
 Not all values are required dependent on whether you are using System / User Assigned Identities or a Key based authentication.
 2. Adjust `text_2_sql.py` with any changes to the index / indexer.
 The `get_skills()` method implements the skills pipeline.
 Make any adjustments here in the skills needed to enrich the data source.
 3. Run `deploy.py` with the following args:

     - `index_type text_2_sql`.
 This selects the `Text2SQLAISearch` sub class.
+    - `rebuild`.
+Whether to delete and rebuild the index.
+    - `suffix`.
+Optional parameter that will apply a suffix onto the deployed index and indexer.
+This is useful if you want deploy a test version, before overwriting the main version.

+### Query Cache Index

+1. Update `.env` file with the associated values.
+Not all values are required dependent on whether you are using System / User Assigned Identities or a Key based authentication.
+2. Adjust `text_2_sql_query_cache.py` with any changes to the index. **There is no provided indexer or skillset for this cache, it is expected that application code will write directly to it.**
+3. Run `deploy.py` with the following args:

+    - `index_type text_2_sql_query_cache`.
+This selects the `Text2SQLQueryCacheAISearch` sub class.
     - `rebuild`.
 Whether to delete and rebuild the index.
     - `suffix`.
 Optional parameter that will apply a suffix onto the deployed index and indexer.
 This is useful if you want deploy a test version, before overwriting the main version.